Glacier Peak (Bow Range)

-Glacier Peak is located on the border of Alberta and British Columbia in the Canadian Rockies.
+Glacier Peak is a mountain in Banff National Park and straddles the Continental Divide marking the Alberta-British Columbia border.
+It is situated between Mount Lefroy and Ringrose Peak in the Bow Range of the Canadian Rockies.
 It was named in 1894 by Samuel E.S.
 Allen in reference to the glacier on the northern side of the mountain.

 Geology

 Glacier Peak is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

 Based on the Köppen climate classification, Glacier Peak is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Temperatures can drop below −20 °C with wind chill factors below −30 °C.